Joachim Lelewel: Life

-Born in Warsaw to a Polonized German family, Lelewel was educated at the Imperial University of Vilna, where in 1814 he became a lecturer in history, with a brief sojourn at Warsaw, 1818–1821, where he joined the Warsaw Society of Friends of Learning.
+Born in Warsaw to a Polonised Prussian family, Lelewel was educated at the Imperial University of Vilna, where in 1814 he became a lecturer in history, with a brief sojourn at Warsaw, 1818–1821, where he joined the Warsaw Society of Friends of Learning.
 His lectures on Polish history created great enthusiasm, as shown in some lines addressed to him by Adam Mickiewicz that led to Lelewel's removal by the Russians in 1824.

 Five years later, Lelewel returned to Warsaw, where he was elected a deputy to the Sejm of Congress Poland.
 He joined the November 1830 Uprising with more enthusiasm than energy, though Tsar Nicholas I identified him as one of the most dangerous rebels.
 He is considered the author of the motto: "For our freedom and yours".
 On the suppression of the rebellion, Lelewel made his way in disguise to Germany and subsequently reached Paris in 1831.
 The government of Louis Philippe ordered him to quit French territory in 1833 at the request of the Russian ambassador.
 The cause of the expulsion is said to have been his writing of revolutionary proclamations.
 He went to Brussels, where for nearly thirty years he earned a scanty livelihood by his writings.

 In 1846 Lelewel joined the Polish Democratic Association and before the 1846 Kraków uprising he wrote an appeal "To my countrymen in the Ukraine".

 In 1847, he, together with Karl Marx and Friedrich Engels, became a founding member and Vizepräses (vice president) of the Demokratische Gesellschaft zur Einigung und Verbrüderung aller Völker (Democratic Society for Unity and Brotherhood of All Peoples), seated in Brussels.
 The anarchist Michail Bakunin was strongly influenced by him.

-During the first years of Alexander II of Russia as the Emperor of Russia, Lelewel laid some hope on the beginning of liberalization.
+During the first years of Alexander II of Russia as the Emperor of Russia, Lelewel laid some hope on the beginning of liberalisation.

 Lelewel died 29 May 1861 in Paris, where he had moved a few days earlier.
 First interred there, his body was transferred to the Rasos Cemetery in Vilnius, in accord with his wishes.